svsw6/OpenBlogware/README.md

 bin/console cache:clear
 ```

+## 🙏 Support

+If you find this plugin useful, consider supporting me on [GitHub Sponsors](https://github.com/sponsors/7underlines)!

+Your support helps me maintain and improve this project.
+Thank you! 💜

 ## Credits

 This plugin began as a fork of the latest MIT-licensed version of a Shopware 6 plugin that adds blog functionality.
 The source code of the original project is no longer publicly available.